Real Talk Home PlacesTo Go Guide

 Realize that being late to your destination is better than not arriving at all due to causing an accident because you had to do last-minute things in your car instead of at home.
 Thinking, “I can just call or text my friend back while I’m driving the kids to dance class” could be deadly and is something you can make a note about and do later.

-Keep track of when your teenager is driving places and find out on the phone bill if there were any calls or texts during that time.
+Consider downloading a safe driving app to keep track of your child's driving habits.
+Some even offer accident alerts.
 If it turns out your child is practicing distracted driving, decide on the consequences, such as taking away driving or other privileges.

 More Real Talk